 The Company aims to collect from customers and pay suppliers within contracted terms.
-Any surplus cash held is remitted to Yorkshire Electricity Group plc ("YEG"), a company in the Northern Powergrid Group, and invested accordingly, generating a market rate of return for the Company.
+Any surplus cash held is remitted to YEG and invested accordingly, generating a market rate of return for the Company.

 Movements in cash flows were as follows: